-Multiple faculty members who belong to the prestigious National Academy of Sciences (NAS) and one who is a member of NAS's Canadian counterpart, the Royal Society of Canada, call Mizzou home.
-NAS members are elected on the basis of their original scientific research.
-Past members include Albert Einstein, Orville Wright and Thomas Edison.
+Multiple faculty members who belong to the prestigious National Academy of Sciences (NAS) call the University of Missouri home.
+NAS members are elected based on their original scientific research, and membership is considered one of the highest professional honors.
+Members include Albert Einstein, Thomas Edison, David Blackwell, Steven Chu and Jennifer Doudna.

-Meet the Mizzou professors who have joined their ranks.
+Meet the MU professors who have joined their ranks.

 Birchler also developed a widely used technology to accurately visualize genes and chromosome features.
 He made major contributions toward understanding how plant and animal gene expression changes in response to the number of genes present.
 He was first to recognize that the dosage interaction of “gene regulators,” which control the expression of genes, is far more important than “structural genes” — the genes that make up a protein for the eventual expression pattern.
 Birchler co-founded the “gene balance hypothesis,” which predicts how genes behave during evolution.
 The hypothesis has the potential to impact future research in medicine, agriculture and biology.

 Birchler joined the MU faculty in the Division of Biological Sciences in 1991.
-In 2002, he was named fellow of the American Association for the Advancement of Science.
+In 2002, he was named a Fellow of the American Association for the Advancement of Science.
 In 2007, Northeast Normal University of China gave Birchler the Award for Excellence in Academic Achievements.
-He became an National Academy of Sciences member in 2011.
+He became a National Academy of Sciences member in 2011.

 John Boyer was raised on a small beef cattle farm that he and his brother operated for six years and where he remains active.
 Because the farm is subject to severe drought on average every three years, he devoted his career to understanding how plants perform in these conditions and whether their performance can be improved.

 His work focuses on crop growth, photosynthesis and grain production using tools of biochemistry, biophysics and molecular genetics.
-His particular discoveries are the biochemistry necessary to reverse grain losses during drought and the specific chemical reactions controlling plant growth rates.
+His discoveries include the biochemistry necessary to reverse grain losses during drought and the specific chemical reactions controlling plant growth rates.

 Boyer is a distinguished research professor in the University of Missouri College of Agriculture, Food and Natural Resources and is a member of the internationally recognized Interdisciplinary Plant Group (IPG).